Rising-Stars-by-Sunshine/JingtingSun_project/README.md

 > STAT 201: Machine Learning for Social Science · Duke Kunshan University (Autumn 2025)

 ## Abstract
 During the Republican era, the feminine pronoun **“她”** entered mass print, making women newly visible.
 This project tests whether the **1937** full-scale war shifted the *tone* of headlines that explicitly use “她” toward greater positivity.
-Using 1911–1949 newspaper titles, I classify sentiment (positive/neutral/negative) and estimate difference-in-differences and event-study models with newspaper and year fixed effects.
-This is crucial to understanding whether rising visibility meant better portrayals or merely a lexical shift, informing current debates on gender representation and fair NLP.
+Using 1911–1949 newspaper titles, I classify sentiment (positive/neutral/negative) and estimate difference-in-differences and event-study models with newspaper and year fixed effects and clustered standard errors.
+This is crucial to understanding whether rising visibility reflects genuinely improved portrayals or merely a lexical shift, with relevance to current debates on gender representation in news and fair NLP.
-**Results will be added to the poster and report.**
+**Results will be added to the poster and final report.**

 ---

 ## Authors and Roles
-- **Jingting Sun** — research design; data curation; sentiment pipeline; DiD/event-study; visualization; writing.
+- **Jingting Sun** — research design; data collection & normalization; sentiment pipeline and calibration; DiD/event-study modeling; visualization; documentation; reproducibility setup.

 ---